 Problem Solution Unable to perform a GET Verify the read (GET) community name (SNMPv1) or the user profile configuration (SNMPv3).
-Use the Command Line Interface or UI to ensure that the NMS has access.
-See "SNMP" on page 119 Unable to perform a SET Verify that SNMP is enabled.
+Use the CLI or Web UI to ensure that the NMS has access.
+Unable to perform a SET Verify that SNMP is enabled.
 SNMPv1 and SNMPv3 are disabled by default.
-Verify the read/write (SET) community name (SNMPv1) or the user profile configuration (SNMPv3).
-Use the Command Line Interface or UI to ensure that the NMS has write (SET) access (SNMPv1) or is granted access to the target IP address through the access control list (SNMPv3).
-See "SNMP" on page 119.
+Verify the read/write (SET) community name (NMPv1) or the user profile configuration (SNMPv3).
+Use the CLI or Wev UI to ensure that the NMW has write (SET) access (SNMPv1) or is granted access to the target IP address through the access control list (SNMPv3).
 Unable to receive traps at the NMS Make sure the trap type (SNMPv1 or SNMPv3) is correctly configured for the NMS as a trap receiver.
-For SNMP v1, query the mconfigTrapReceiverTable MIB OID to verify that the NMS IP address is listed correctly and that the community name defined for the NMS matches the community name in the table.
-If either is not correct, use SETs to the mconfigTrapReceiverTable OIDs, or use the Command Line Interface or UI to correct the trap receiver definition.
-For SNMPv3, check the user profile configuration for the NMS, and run a trap test See "SNMP" on page 119, "SNMP trap receiver screen" on page 126, and "SNMP traps test screen" on page 126.
+Fir SNMPv1, query the mconfigTrapReceiverTable MIB OID to verify that the NMS IP address is listed correctly and that the community name defined for the NMS matches the community name in the table.
+If either is not correct, use SETs to the mconfigTrapReceiverTable OIDS, or use the CLI or Web UI to correct the trap receiver definition.
+For SNMPv3, check the user profile configuration for the NMS, and run a trap test.
 Traps received at an NMS are not identified See your NMS documentation to verify that the traps are properly integrated in the alarm/trap database.